LambdaSix/BranchingTest/README.md

 Notionally, the Release branch is the currently released version, so is merged /after/ a certain group of commits are released onto the production system, rather than before.

-Once released, the Release branch is merged to from Develop; which is also tagged with the released versin.
-The tag committ on Develop is the result of merging one or more feature branches into Develop, and then branching from develop into ReleasePrep\_/n/ where N is the version to be released, an update number, normally.
+Once released, the Release branch is merged to from Develop; which is also tagged with the released version.
+The tag commit on Develop is the result of merging one or more feature branches into Develop, and then branching from develop into ReleasePrep\_/n/ where N is the version to be released, an update number, normally.